PilotOfGolf/GPC/README.md

 <h3>What is it?</h3>
 GPC is an educational development board, wiht the following features:

-- 2 Stepper Drivers
+1. 2 Stepper Drivers
-- 2 DC Motor Drivers
+2. 2 DC Motor Drivers
+3. RP2040 Chip
-- And more!
+4. And more!

 Right now this project is in development.
 I am finishing the PCB design, and looking to order a test batch soon.

+The ideal budget for this is $100 per board.
+This will allow the board to have plenty of functions, and still be high quality.